-Within two weeks of a member's election or appointment or the taking of the oath of office, whichever occurs later, all members of public bodies must complete the attached Certificate of Receipt of Open Meeting Law Materials certifying that they have received these materials, and that they understand the requirements of the Open Meeting Law and the consequences for violating it.
-The certification must be retained where the body maintains its official records.
+Within two weeks of a member's election or appointment or the taking of the oath of office, whichever occurs later, all members of public bodies must complete the attached Certificate of Receipt of Open Meeting Law Materials certifying that they have received these materials, and that they understand the requirements of the Open Meeting Law and the consequences of violating it.
+The certification must be retained where the public body maintains its official records.
 All public body members should familiarize themselves with the Open Meeting Law, the Attorney General's regulations, and this Guide.

-In the event a Certificate has not yet been completed by a member of a public body, the member should complete and submit the Certificate at the earliest opportunity to be considered in compliance with the law.
+In the event a Certificate has not yet been completed by a presently serving member of a public body, the member should complete and submit the Certificate at the earliest opportunity to be considered in compliance with the law.

-Open Meeting Website
+Open Meeting Law Website

 This Guide is intended to be a clear and concise explanation of the Open Meeting Law's requirements.
-The complete law, as well as the Attorney General's regulations, training materials, advisory opinions and orders can be found on the Attorney General's Open Meeting website, http://www.mass.gov/ago/openmeeting.
-Local and state government officials, members of public bodies and the public are encouraged to visit the website regularly for updates, as well as to view additional Open Meeting Law materials.
+The complete law, as well as the Attorney General's regulations, training materials, and determinations and declinations as to complaints can be found on the Attorney General's Open Meeting website, www.mass.gov/ago/openmeeting.
+Members of public bodies, other local and state government officials, and the public are encouraged to visit the website regularly for updates on the law and the Attorney General's interpretations of it.